kitschpatrol/lognow/readme.md

 Why do we have to use free functions to manipulate the default log instance instead of calling `log.options()` or something?

-lognow exposes a standard LogLayer instance so you can trivially ditch lognow without modifying any of your logging call sites.
+Lognow exposes a standard LogLayer instance so you can trivially ditch lognow without modifying any of your logging call sites.

 This brings a slight compromise in discoverability: Additional configuration management and convenience functions must be provided via procedural-style free functions instead of extensions of the `LogLayer` class itself.